tripledio/tripledio.github.io/_posts/2024-11-13-project-architecture-starting-point.md

 header-img: "img/posts/starting-at-triple-d/header.jpg"
 image: "img/logo-alt.png"
 ---

-# Overview
+In this blog post we'll give an overview of what we at Triple D consider a decent 'default' architecture for domain-heavy projects.
+For this we combine several best practices.
+It is in no way a one-size-fits-all solution, as that just does not exist.
+Vaugh Vernon puts it nicely in his book "Implementing Domain Driven Design":
 > The real demands for specific software qualities should drive the use of architectural styles and patterns.
-The ones chosen must be proven to meet or exceed required qualities.
+> The ones chosen must be proven to meet or exceed required qualities.
 > We must be able to justify every architectural influence in use, or we eliminate it from our system.

-Voor hierboven verwijzen naar het boek fundamentals of software architecture.
+# Overview

 Aanpak: gaandeweg opbouwen